youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

 harmful and has no benefit to you.

-Start with Stuffs look Irrevelant
+Start with Stuffs look Irrelevant
 ---------------------------------

 Programming is a dramatically huge world.
-Given one small topic like *matching algorithm*, you can find tons of results that'll take you years to master all.
+Given one small topic like *matching algorithm*, you can find tons of results that will take you years to master all.
 Let me give you some concrete examples to deeply understand what I mean:

 1. You have $$M$$ workers and $$N$$ missions.
 (Yes, the starting point of each boring algorithm problem.)
-Different worker masters different mission, differnet mission costs you different money.
-Try to come up with an algorithm that can maximize the worker-mission assigment efficiency and minimize the cost at the same time.
+Different worker masters different mission, different mission costs you different money.
+Try to come up with an algorithm that can maximize the worker-mission assignment efficiency and minimize the cost at the same time.

     This is called the *assignment problem* or the *matching problem*.
 You need